BlasBenito/myWebsite/content/post/07_vif_explained/index.markdown

 date: '2023-11-05'
 slug: variance-inflation-factor
 categories: []
-tags: [Multicollinearity, Variable Selection, Variance Inflation Factors]
+tags: [Multicollinearity, Data Science, Linear Modelling, Machine Learning]
 subtitle: ''
 summary: 'Deep explanation of what Variance Inflation Factors (VIF) are, how they work, what they really mean, and how they are used to manage multicollinearity in linear models.'
 authors: [admin]